nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/ble_only.rst

 Overview
 ********

-The sample shows implementation of Sidewalk API for the following transport protocols:
+The sample shows implementation of Sidewalk API for the Bluetooth LE only transport protocol.

-* Bluetooth LE only - For registration and communication

 .. _ble_only_config: